 Not all night markets are created equal but all are delicious!
-We tried four Taipei night markets during our stay in August and will go back for more in December so keep an eye out for our updates!
+We tried several different night markets during our 3 months in Taipei and we list some of our favorite food below!

 Shilin Night Market